quadrimegistus/predetermination/README.md

 [Completed Understanding of Computer Science - Dyson Swarm & Dyson Sphere](https://github.com/quadrimegistus/predetermination/blob/main/Completed%20Understanding%20of%20Computer%20Science.txt)

-This file specifies divine thoughts of the works to be performed with Predetermination and [Automation](https://github.com/quadrimegistus/the_divine_thought_of_automation).
+This file specifies divine thoughts of the works to be performed with Predetermination and [Automation](https://github.com/quadrimegistus/the_divine_thought_of_automation) through the lens of non-open sourced, individual grandmaster use case.

 # Data Set Sources for Retrieving Data Deltas